mircalin/Data-Viz-Project-/README.md

 ## Schedule of Deliverables

-Danceability of the data:                     Due-10/23/19
+Danceability of the data:                     Due-10/10/19

-Similarity in songs:                          Due-10/23/19
+Similarity in songs:                          Due-10/10/19

-Population interest:                          Due-10/23/19
+Population interest:                          Due-10/10/19

 ## Findings
+Are Songs Getting Shorter?
 Looking into the dataset a bit closer, there seems to be a small restriction in the duration of music, there is only one outlier exceeding over the 6.5-minute mark.
 Could this change be overly popular in the media to have an average length for music or is a demand from Spotify to use less bandwidth for streaming purposes.
+The average duration of a track is narrowed down between 2.5 and 4 minutes.
+These clusters seems to unbiased of genre and danceability but across the board in music.

 [![image](https://user-images.githubusercontent.com/44887761/66365470-111e3980-e95b-11e9-8b6c-5a99c61c4b44.png)](https://beta.vizhub.com/samemurk21/9bac56d08115406e91f0876c2bd1372d?edit=files&file=index.html)

+* Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
+Typically, energetic tracks feel fast, loud, and noisy.
+For example, death metal has high energy, while a Bach prelude scores low on the scale.
+Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy. key

+* Mode indicates the modality (major or minor) of a track, the type of scale from which its melodic content is derived.
+Major is represented by 1 and minor is 0.

+* The duration of the track are shown in minutes.